 Spending policy and how the investment objectives relate to spending policy - The Organization has a policy which allows for appropriating expenditures each year up to 5% or the percentage specified by the donor, of its endowment fund's average fair value over the prior five fiscal years.
 In establishing this policy, the Organization considered the long-term expected return on its endowment mentioned above.
-There was no spending of underwater endowments during September 30, 2022 and 2021.
+There was no spending of underwater endowments during September 30, 2023 and 2022.

-Note 13 - 401(k) Plan
+Note 12 - 401(k) Plan

-Substantially all employees of Cal Farley's are eligible to participate in a plan qualified under Section 401(k) of the IRC.
+Substantially all employees of the Organization are eligible to participate in a plan qualified under Section 401(k) of the IRC.
 Eligible participants may generally make contributions up to the lesser of the amount allowed under ERISA or 100% of their compensation.
 The employer matched an amount equal to 100% of the employees' contribution, not exceeding 5% of the employees' compensation.
-Cal Farley's made matching contributions of approximately \$575,000 and \$588,000 for the years September 30, 2022 and 2021, respectively.
+The Organization made matching contributions of approximately \$582,000 and \$575,000 for the years September 30, 2023 and 2022, respectively.

-Note 14 - Self-Insurance Plan
+Note 13 - Self-Insurance Plan

 The Organization is self-insured for employee medical claims up to \$300,000 per employee.
 Monthly premiums are paid into a trust from which claims are paid by the administrator of the trust.
-Total amounts charged to expense by the Organization during the years ended September 30, 2022 and 2021, was approximately \$1,772,000 and \$1,927,000, respectively.
+Total amounts charged to expense by the Organization during the years ended September 30, 2023 and 2022, was approximately \$1,846,000 and \$1,772,000, respectively.

-A liability has been accrued in the amount of \$214,000 and \$264,000 as of September 30, 2022 and 2021, for medical insurance claims incurred but not paid for all current employees.
+A liability has been accrued in the amount of \$213,000 and \$214,000 as of September 30, 2023 and 2022, for medical insurance claims incurred but not paid for all current employees.
 This amount is recorded in accrued liabilities on the combined statements of financial position.

-Note 15 - Compensated Absences
+Note 14 - Compensated Absences

 Employees of the Organization are entitled to paid time off depending on job classification, length of service and other factors.
-Cal Farley's accrues for unused paid time off, and at September 30, 2022 and 2021, Cal Farley's recognized approximately \$803,000 and \$759,000, as an accrual for paid time off.
+The Organization accrues for unused paid time off, and at September 30, 2023 and 2022, The Organization recognized approximately \$774,000 and \$803,000, as an accrual for paid time off.
 This amount is recorded in accrued liabilities on the combined statements of financial position.

-Note 16 - Liquidity and Funds Available
+Note 15 - Liquidity and Funds Available

-The following table reflects the Organization's financial assets as of September 30, 2022 and 2021, reduced by amounts not available for general expenditure within one year.
+The following table reflects the Organization's financial assets as of September 30, 2023 and 2022, reduced by amounts not available for general expenditure within one year.
 Financial assets are considered unavailable when illiquid or not convertible to cash within one year, restricted trust assets, perpetual trusts held by others, endowments and accumulated earnings net of appropriations within one year, or because the governing board has set aside the funds for a specific contingency reserve.
-These board designations could be drawn upon if the Board of Directors approves that action.
+These board designations could be drawn upon if the board of directors approves that action.